gruntwork-io/docs/docs/2.0/docs/library/tutorials/deploying-your-first-gruntwork-module.md

 go mod tidy
 ```
 <!-- spell-checker: enable -->
-### Write the test
+### Write the Test

-Next, we’ll write the test.
-Specify a single test called `TestLambdaCreated` that provisions an AWS Lambda function, confirms it is created, then destroys the Lambda function.
-We’ll use some of the built-in functionality in `Terratest` to generate random values and set variables that will be passed into Terraform.
+Next, write the test.
+Define a single test called `TestLambdaCreated` that provisions an AWS Lambda function, verifies its creation, and then destroys the Lambda function.
+We’ll use built-in functionality in `Terratest` to generate random values and set variables that will be passed into Terraform.

 <!-- spell-checker: disable -->
 ```go title=gw_module_guide/test/lambda_test.go
 package test